Shiraito Falls: History

+In 2013 the waterfall was added to the World Heritage List as part of the Fujisan Cultural Site.

+Religious significance

-The falls were regarded as sacred under the Fuji cult.
-Another waterfall, the Otodome Falls is approximately a five-minute walk away.
+The falls, with a height of 20 meters, were regarded as sacred under the Fuji cult.

+Lists

 The Shiraito Falls is listed as one of "Japan’s Top 100 Waterfalls", in a listing published by the Japanese Ministry of the Environment in 1990.
 It was also selected by the Tokyo Nichi Nichi Shimbun and Osaka Mainichi Shimbun. as one of the 100 Landscapes of Japan in 1927.

-In 2013 the waterfall was added to the World Heritage List as part of the Fujisan Cultural Site.
+Surrounding area

+Another waterfall, the slightly taller Otodome Falls, with a drop of 25 meters, is approximately a five-minute walk away.